Coolify vs Dokploy: The Data That Will Make Your Choice

 - Deploy applications in parallel on the new platform while keeping the old platform live.

-- Use load balancer or DNS switch to divert traffic seamlessly, ensuring zero downtime.
+- Use load balancer or DNS switch to divert traffic smoothly, ensuring zero downtime.

 - Monitor new environment for stability before decommissioning the old setup.